 How to Make the Ultimate Brit-Approved Edible Garden

-When it comes to eating, I’m all about eating fresh.
-I love wandering through farmer’s markets on the weekends to find the best and most unusual produce.
+When it comes to eating, I'm all about eating fresh.
+I love wandering through farmer's markets on the weekends to find the best and most unusual produce.
 Creating an edible garden in my own backyard has been a dream of mine ever since I can remember!
-To create this dream project, we teamed up with Lowe’s to make the ultimate edible garden filled with berries, herbs, veggies, and greens, oh my!
-Follow along to see how we created this amazing veggie-filled space, from building an entire structure to making the most modern plant markers you’ve ever seen.
+To create this dream project, we teamed up with Lowe's to make the ultimate edible garden.
+Follow along to see how we created this amazing veggie-filled space, from building an entire outdoor structure to making the most modern plant markers you've ever seen.

 Now, let's get to how we brought this thing to life!

 Creating the garden was definitely a team effort!
 We worked closely with Lowe's as well as a gardener to make sure we planted everything in the optimal place.

 Creating the Garden

 First, we drew mocks to plan out where the garden might go.
 It needed to be far enough from the house to prevent shade, but close enough to easily walk to.

 Then, we used a site called The Old Farmer’s Almanac Garden Planner to plan out the entire garden.
 Don’t laugh at how old fashioned it sounds — it’s actually a really amazing website that does all of the research for your plant selection and layout.
 It’s also a great way to be able to share plans in a visual way with lots of people.

 Time to build!
 In our backyard, we didn’t have a flat space so the first thing to do was level the ground.
 We built the exterior and then water proofed the interior wall to protect the wood.